Merzasphor/MWSE/docs/source/lua/type/tes3magicEffectInstance.rst

 Properties
 ----------------------------------------------------------------------------------------------------

-`createdData <tes3magicEffectInstance/createdData.html>`_ (`tes3itemStack`_)
+`createdData <tes3magicEffectInstance/createdData.html>`_ (`tes3equipmentStack`_)
-    The bound or summoned data associated with the instance.
+    The bound or summoned data associated with the instance, for summoned creatures or items.
 The stack's object will be a reference in the case of summoned creatures.

 `cumulativeMagnitude <tes3magicEffectInstance/cumulativeMagnitude.html>`_ (`number`_)
     No description available.